iamsuteerth/NodeJS-Guide/2_ExpressJS_And_Beyond/demo/README.md

 > Create an express js app which funnels the requests through 2 middleware functions that log something to the console and return one response.

 > Handle requests to `/` and `/users` such that each request only has only one handler that does something with it.

+The node_modules directory is removed to keep this repo clean.